avspinelli/Estimating-the-Effectiveness-of-a-Negative-Interest-Rate-Policy/README.md

 # Estimating-the-Effectiveness-of-a-Negative-Interest-Rate-Policy
-This repository includes the paper as well as the data used
+This repository includes the pdf "Estimating the Effectiveness of a Negative Interest Rate Policy", the csv used "qdata.csv" and the STATA do file "Main Do-File"